 There are varying costs for different types of web archiving solutions.
 It depends on the amount of data that needs storing, the complexity of the archiving requirements and the frequency of archiving.
 However, if your chosen provider is able to offer a SaaS model for your firm, it might be less than you expect and significantly less then the potential financial penalties for non-compliance.

-"Are we able to handle the volume of our data?"
+"Are we able to internally handle the volume of data?"

 "Is it safe to archive data in the cloud?"

 "Will the solution meet our data sovereignty requirements?"

 Yes, if you choose a web archiving provider that can store your archives in local data centres (whether their own or facilities operated by an infrastructure partner such as AWS, which offer data centres across multiple regions to satisfy local customers' latency and data sovereignty needs).

 With a cloud-native company such as MirrorWeb, you'll be using a trusted a secure archiving service provider with extensive experience in understanding the strict requirements of the financial and public sector which allows us to offer scaleable solutions to fit.